Pleotrichophorus

 Pleotrichophorus quadritrichus (Knowlton & Smith)

-This active species is common and wide spread in western North America, and is relatively easy to recognize in part by its dark siphunculi and cauda.
+This active species is common and widespread in western North America, and is relatively easy to recognize in part by its dark siphunculi and cauda.
 It lives on shrubby Artemisia (sagebrush).
 During fall of 2020 I looked through all my material of this species and sorted them according to host plant species: A. arbuscula, A. cana, A. rigida, and A. tridentata (at least two subspecies).
 There are subtle but consistent morphological differences based on host plant, such as length of antennal setae, density of dorsal setae, shape of the R IV+V, and leg pigmentation.
-Perhaps another self-funded graduate student would want to drive all over the west making collections on known species and subspecies of Artemisia to sort all this out! have samples from New Mexico north to north-central Washington.
+Since moving to Colorado in 2021 I have also found this ‘species’ on Artemisia nova and Artemisia bigelovii.
+Perhaps another self-funded graduate student would want to drive all over the west making collections on known species and subspecies of Artemisia to sort all this out!?

 Pleotrichophorus quadritrichus from central Washington.